 How crazy is that?

-I came across an article that is related to what I’m thinking about new year and changes.
+I came across an article that is related to what I’m thinking about the new year and changes.
 It says:

-Please keep what happened in 2015 in 2015.
+Please keep what happened in 2019 in 2019.
 Put a lock on it.
 Bury it if you have to.
 Make a list of things that make you happy you’re alive and breathing.
 Things that make you want to get out of bed.
 Do something this year that you’ve been thinking of doing for years.
 It’s okay to feel bad at the beginning of every year.
 Even if it was a bad year, it leaves a hole in your life.
 It wasn’t a waste.
 Really.
 So much happened, so much didn’t happen.
 Turn your head to the front.
 New chances are here; new beginnings are here, a new year.
-Don’t fall in the same routine.
+Don’t fall into the same routine.
 Just don’t.
 What’s done is done.
 Whatever happened happened.
 What will happen from now is in your hands.
 What are you going to do now?